MeirSylman/MeirSylman.github.io/README.md

 ![pic](/WhatsApp%20Image%202024-04-17%20at%2017.17.08.jpeg)

 I am a MSc student at the Weizmann Institute of Science, at [Schwartz lab](https://www.weizmann.ac.il/molgen/Schwartz/).
-My project is about the special regulatory ribosomes in Plasmodium falciparum, the parasite responsible for malaria
+My project is about the special regulatory ribosomes in Plasmodium falciparum, the parasite responsible for malaria.
+In my previous project at Orly [Reiner's lab](https://www.weizmann.ac.il/molgen/Reiner/home), I worked on mapping various cell types from brain organoids to their respective regions using scRNA-seq data.

 I find joy in caring for plants and observing the fruits of my labor.
 ![strawberry](/WhatsApp%20Image%202024-04-14%20at%2011.23.55.jpeg)